PeakSat/yamcs-instance/README.md

     python simulator.py

-This script opens the packets.raw file and sends packets at 1 Hz over UDP to YAMCS.
+This script opens the packets.raw file and sends packets at 1 Hz over TCP to YAMCS.
 To see information regarding the incoming packets and updates of the values of the parameters go to the "Packets" and "Parameters" pages, in the Telemetry section, on YAMCS web interface.

 The structure of the TM packets complies with the [CCSDS Space Packet Protocol](https://public.ccsds.org/Pubs/133x0b2e1.pdf#page=32) and the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) standard , consisting of a 6-byte primary header, a 10-byte secondary header and the data field.